searls/jasmine-stealth/README.md

 To summarize, you now have several ways to get at the values that your code passes to your spec's spies:

   1. You could interrogate the spy with Jasmine's built-in properties (a la `mySpy.calls[0].args[0] === "foo"`)
-  2. You could use `argThat()` and write a callback function that implies some expectation
+  2. You could use `jamine.argThat()` and write a callback function that implies some expectation
   3. You could use jasmine-stealth's `jasmine.captor()` to capture the value during your normal `toHaveBeenCalledWith` expectation and set up any number of expectations against it.